 Cut Off Times

-You have a total of 55 minutes to complete your swim.
+You have a total of 55 minutes to complete your swim and exit transition.

-You have a total of 4 hours and 20 minutes to complete your bike.
+You have a total of 4 hours and 25 minutes to complete your bike and exit transition.

 You have a total of 3 hours to complete your run.

 Timings are subject to change.
 Confirmed timings will be detailed in your final instructions.
 These are emailed to athletes 10 days prior to the race, and they’ll also be available 10 days prior to the race on our website.